kubernetes/enhancements/keps/sig-storage/2317-fsgroup-on-mount/README.md

       levels that could help debug the issue?
       Not required until feature graduated to beta.
     - Testing: Are there any tests for failure mode?
 If not, describe why.

+  In addition to existing k8s volume and CSI failure modes:

+  - Driver fails to apply FSGroup (due to a driver error).
+    - Detection: SLI above, in conjunction with the metric in https://github.com/kubernetes/kubernetes/issues/98667 to determine if this feature is being used.
+    - Mitigations: Revert the CSI driver version to one without the issue, or avoid specifying an FSGroup in the pod's security context, if possible.
+    - Diagnostics: Depends on the driver.
+Generally look for FSGroup-related messages in `NodeStageVolume` and `NodePublishVolume` logs.
+    - Testing: Will add an e2e test with a test driver (csi-driver-host-path) simulating a FSGroup failure.

 * **What steps should be taken if SLOs are not being met to determine the problem?**

+The CSI driver log should be inspected to look for `NodeStageVolume` and/or `NodePublishVolume` errors.

 [supported limits]: https://git.k8s.io/community//sig-scalability/configs-and-limits/thresholds.md
 [existing SLIs/SLOs]: https://git.k8s.io/community/sig-scalability/slos/slos.md#kubernetes-slisslos